Ever Wondered Why Normal Distribution Is So Important?

 2. Using Boxcox Transformation

-You can use SciPy package of Python to transform data to normal distribution:
+You can use SciPy package of Python to transform data to the normal distribution:

 scipy.stats.boxcox(x, lmbda=None, alpha=None)

 3. Using Yeo-Johnson Transformation

 Additionally, the power transformer yeo-johnson can be used.
 Python’s sci-kit learn provides the appropriate function:

 Note, it is recommended to understand when to use each of the power transformers.
 Explanation of power transformers such as Box-Cox and Yeo Johnson and their use-cases is beyond the scope of this article.
 Both of these transformers have their own use cases and both work in a different manner

 As the normal distribution is simple and is well-understood, it is also overused in the predictive projects.
 Assuming normality has its own flaws.
 As an instance, we cannot assume that the stock price follows normal distribution as the price cannot be negative.
 Therefore the stock price potentially follows a log of the normal distribution to ensure it is never below zero.

 We know that the daily returns can be negative, therefore the returns can at times follow a normal distribution.